zaber04/ip-address-manager/README.md

 ## DevOps Challenges

 I enjoyed setting up the devops files line by line and got much clearer picture on what each line does.
 It was a difficult but learning experience.

+## Want to run the project?

+Please read the `RUN_DOCKER.md` file to run the project using docker.